IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README_New.md

 - The lab instructions refer to using the URLs found on the Tech Jam event page.
 For Jam-in-a-Box environments, please use those URLs provided when the deployment completes and/or refer to the `client-onboarding-information` ConfigMap that is created when the deployment is successful.
 - The lab instructions mention how to receive your user credentials using a link on the Tech Jam event page.
 For Jam-in-a-Box environments, please use the admin user and admin password (or one of the business users) provided when the deployment completes and/or refer to the `client-onboarding-information` ConfigMap that is created when the deployment is successful.
 - The lab instructions mostly mention to prefix your artifacts with "usrXYZ".
 This is important when working in a shared environment.
 You may choose to still follow the instructions in this point, even when this is not strictly required for the Jam-in-a-Box environment that is normally considered a single-user environment.
+For the watsonX Orchestrate lab you should still do this as you are probably working on a shared instance with other users.

 ## Support